Anal cancer: Localised disease

 Localised disease (carcinoma-in-situ) and the precursor condition, anal intraepithelial neoplasia (anal dysplasia or AIN) can be ablated with minimally invasive methods such as infrared photocoagulation.

 Previously, anal cancer was treated with surgery, and in early-stage disease (i.e., localised cancer of the anus without metastasis to the inguinal lymph nodes), surgery is often curative.
 The difficulty with surgery has been the necessity of removing the internal and external anal sphincter, with concomitant fecal incontinence.
 For this reason, many patients with anal cancer have required permanent colostomies.

-Current gold-standard therapy is chemotherapy and radiation treatment to reduce the necessity of debilitating surgery.
+Current gold-standard therapy is the combination of chemotherapy and radiation treatment to reduce the necessity of debilitating surgery.
 This "combined modality" approach has led to the increased preservation of an intact anal sphincter, and therefore improved quality of life after definitive treatment.
 Survival and cure rates are excellent, and many patients are left with a functional sphincter.
 Some patients have fecal incontinence after combined chemotherapy and radiation.
 Biopsies to document disease regression after chemotherapy and radiation were commonly advised, but are not as frequent any longer.
-Current chemotherapy consists of continuous infusion 5-FU over four days with bolus mitomycin given concurrently with radiation.
+Current chemotherapy consists of continuous infusion of 5-FU over four days with bolus mitomycin given concurrently with radiation.
 5-FU and cisplatin are recommended for metastatic anal cancer.
+For stages I to III anal squamous cell carcinoma, using cisplatin instead of mitomycin C (MMC) in chemoradiation therapy doesn't improve overall survival or slow down the cancer compared to the standard treatment of 5-FU plus MMC.
+Although cisplatin might cause fewer blood-related side effects, 5-FU combined with MMC is still the preferred treatment for nonmetastatic anal cancer.
+A 2024 systematic review found that chemoradiation therapy (CRT) with 5-FU and Mitomycin C improves locoregional control and colostomy-free survival compared to radiation alone, though with increased acute hematologic toxicity.
+This same systematic review did not find comparisons for patient-reported outcomes (i.e., bowel function and pain, quality of life) for CRT with 5-FU and Mitomycin C versus radiation alone.

+The recommended surveillance after treatment for recurrence of squamous cell carcinoma is regular follow-ups for at least two years as it has been noted 89% of recurrences occur in this timeframe.